Mark Suciu

-Mark Suciu (pronounced Soo-Choo) (Born August 3, 1992) is an American professional skateboarder from Saratoga, CA, based out of New York City.
+Mark Suciu (pronounced Soo-Choo) (Born August 3, 1992) is an American professional skateboarder from Saratoga, California, based out of New York City.
 In 2021, Suciu was named Thrasher's Skater of the Year.

 Early life and education

 Mark Suciu was born on August 3, 1992, and grew up less than an hour south from San Francisco in Saratoga, California.
 Suciu has a brother and their father is from Romania.
-His father attended The University of California, Berkeley where he graduated with a Ph.D. in Engineering.
+His father attended the University of California, Berkeley, where he graduated with a Ph.D. in Engineering.
 After graduating high school, Suciu was skating full time until he sustained an ankle injury.
 After a period of time, Suciu felt that he was burned out from skateboarding and wanted to explore other facets of life.
 Suciu decided to attend Temple University where he studied Creative Writing and Literature.
 After two years of living in Philadelphia, Suciu moved to New York City to attend The New School.